Ports and Pipelines

 Ports and Pipelines (Geostrategic scenario of upcoming ports and pipelines projects in Asia, Africa and Europe)

-Warm water access ports have long been the yearning of Arctic bound states of Asia.
+Warm water access ports have long been the yearning of the Arctic bound states of Asia.
 When Russia’s power was coming to its peak, Catherine the Great, queen of Russia expressed her desire to have access to the warm waters of the Arabian Ocean, via Afghanistan, in 1791.

 In the colonial era, when the British had occupied the Indian sub-continent, there was the ‘Great Game’, a constant tug-of-war between the British and the Russian empires over Afghanistan and other Central Asian states because the former wanted to reach Central Asia and the later wanted to touch the Arabian Sea and the Mediterranean.

-The Iran/India’s joint works to further develop the Chabahar Port and the road and railway via Zahidan that will connect with Afghanistan in Heart, have been slowed down on account of Taliban’s control on the vast expense of Afghanistan, which makes extraction of minerals impossible, which is the main purpose of all this construction.
+The Iran/India’s joint works to further develop the Chabahar Port and the road and railway via Zahidan that will connect with Afghanistan in Herat, have been slowed down on account of Taliban’s control on the vast expenses of Afghanistan, which makes extraction of minerals impossible, which is the main purpose of all this construction.
 Secondly Chabahar is not a deep-water port, which makes docking of large container-ships impossible.
 For this reason Iran and India offered Pakistan and China to connect Gawadar with Chabahar, a proposal not as yet entertained by both.

 An Iranian port would have been ideal for China, only if it hadn’t been for India.
 India’s increasing regionalism and its bid to control Afghanistan and encircle Pakistan, has made an India-weary China even more apprehensive of its extensions.
-So in spite of China’s strong relationship with Iran since the time of the Ayatollahs, China is not ready to see India, a power that threatens it at is borders, prosper at the borders of a cherished ally.
+So, in spite of China’s strong relationship with Iran, since the time of the Ayatollahs, China is not ready to see India, a power that threatens it at is borders, prosper at the borders of a cherished ally.

 As for a port in Bangladesh, three contenders China, Japan and India are competing to get hold of that project.
 For China, a port in Bangladesh would be an essential link in the ‘string of pearls’, a Maritime Silk Road, extending from its own coastlines through Southeast Asia, the Indian Ocean, the east coast of Africa, and up through the Mediterranean to Greece.
 But ever since its creation Bangladesh has been under India’s Big Brother influence.
 Sheikh Mujeeb ur Rehman’s acceptance of India’s help of training and arming Mukti Bahini across the border and making it part of the Bangladesh-India Allied Forces against own-country in the 1971 War and calling Indira Gandhi and India "the best friends of my people” were clear signals of India’s long-lasting influence on Bangladeshi politics in the future – currently the Sheikh’s daughter is reigning over the country.
 So it is clear how India would be wanting the port project to itself and away from its strategic rival China.